AbolfaZlRezaEe/NMock/README.md

 ## :arrow_left::arrow_right: Mock Import/Export file structure

 Sometimes you need to share your trip data with your friends or colleagues.
 We have implemented a feature allowing you to easily share your mocked data in JSON format.
-The following JSON code is how we structure this data.

 ### Exporting Structure

-as you maybe know, we save your mock trip and the state of that. for exporting the mock trip, we use **JSON** as a format of the file. the structure of this file is like this:
+We store your mock trip data and its state in **JSON** format.
+We use the same format to export this data.
+The following JSON is how we structure this data to export:

 ```json
 {